Buckthorn Pick Up Programs

 Scott County SWCD Tree and Shrub Sale

 If you are unable to participate in the City of Burnsville’s tree sale, you may wish to participate in Scott County Soil and Watershed Conservation District’s annual sale.
-You do not have to be a resident of Scott County to participate.
-This is a pre-order sale.
+You do not have to be a resident of Scott County to participate in this pre-order sale.
 Orders are accepted starting in late fall and pickup of plants occurs the following April.
 It is recommended to order as early as possible.
 Please click

 for more info.